JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 the component Function -- packaged as a Docker container image, interfaced with a la Step Functions -- and run it on whichever compute platform is appropriate.

+Nice detail: the container images can be as large as 10GB, rather than the 250MB limit with Lambda layers.

 These developements enable a Docker centric refinement to the serverless-first mentality.
 Things become clearer in that the various